 Death cause: beheaded outside the Flaminian Gate

 Valentine’s Day, or St Valentine’s Day, celebrated on February 14, has a disturbing story involving betrayal, bloody execution, choleric defiance, and, of course, a touching love story.
 To find the honest Saint Valentine, we turn the pages of history way back to the third century, when the Roman Empire was ruled by Emperor Marcus Aurelius Claudius Gothicus, also known as Claudius II.

-According to biblical and apocryphal scholars, St. Valentine was indeed a natural person, and as accurate a case can be.
-For his decision to oppose Claudius, he began secretly marrying soldiers in love before they were sent off to war.
+According to biblical and apocryphal scholars, St. Valentine was a natural person and as accurate as the case.
+He secretly married soldiers in love for his decision to oppose Claudius before they were sent off to war.
 And in 0269 AD, St Valentine was thrown into prison and was also sentenced to death.